Predstan/eluvio-challenge/README.md

 or any sentence of your choice and Model will predict the top 50 by earliest date and Highest Vote

 # Training a new Model
-### Follow implementation in the Jupyter Notebook nte.ipnb
+### Follow implementation in the Jupyter Notebook note.ipynb